newtheatre/history-project/README.md

 - `brew install rvm nvm` for the Ruby and Node version managers
 - `rvm use 2.4` to use Ruby 2.4
-- `nvm install 8 && nvm use 8` to install and use Node 8
+- `nvm install 8 && nvm use 8` to install and use Node 8.
+You may need to use Node 10 if npm does not work.
 - `gem install bundler` for the Ruby dependency manager.
 - `npm install -g gulp coffeescript bower` for Gulp, CoffeeScript, and Bower.
 </details>